 Some of these business trends are sources of good business opportunities; others are trends we need to incorporate into our small business practices to stay competitive and keep or grow our market share.
-Here are five business trends that small businesses can profit from in 2012.
+Here are five business trends that small businesses can profit from this year and beyond.

 Small businesses can directly benefit from the cloud computing business trend by using cloud-based applications to cut down on the expense and trouble of doing the same thing themselves.
 Using someone else's mail servers through the Internet can be much more cost-effective (and hassle-free) than setting up your own email server in-house, for example, - especially if you don't have a dedicated IT person or department.